Dev-SirmaIndia/digimobile-ios-share/README.md

 # digimobile-ios-share
-A private repo for sharing the DiGi mobile iOS app internally.
+A repo for sharing the DiGi mobile iOS app internally.